Ailhay-Ithissa/Ailhay-s-Custom/README.md

 - Amare v2.0 [NSFW]		https://skins.osuck.net/index.php?newsid=1463
 - Circles are my own but most other elements are taken from another skin.
-- Cursors labelled "V1 (color)" etc are my own work. feel free to use any of my elements just leave a link here if you do please.
+- Cursors labelled "V1 (color)" etc are my own work.
+\nfeel free to use any of my elements just leave a link here if you do please.

 If I am using elements of your skin and you do not want me to, please message me and let me know